destinio/destinio/README.md

 ```
 If I was doing this for you then I'd have nothing left to prove
-Nah, this for me though
+Nah, this for me though.
 I'm just tryna stay alive and take care of my people!

 Stay committed, fuck the credit!!